BOJ may rattle global bond markets as Fed seen on hold

 Japan's struggle has persisted even as the BOJ adopted unconventional measures of negative interest rates and massive asset purchases aimed at spurring consumption and investments, while also helping exports with a weaker yen.

-"I don't think they have too many more big options left," said Robert Tipp, chief investment strategist at Prudential Fixed Income in Newark, New Jersey.
+"It is a wild card and will definitely see markets move," Scott Mather, chief investment officer of U.S. Core Strategies and a managing director at the $1.5 trillion Pacific Investment Management Co (PIMCO), referring to the BOJ.

+"We are relatively neutral on the government-bond market and we don’t have a large position to our risk exposure in Japan.
+Definitely, investors are coming up to the sense that the effect of monetary stimulus is not as advertised.”

-(Additional reporting by John Geddie in London; Editing by Daniel Bases and Chizu Nomiyama)
+(Additional reporting by Trevor Hunnicutt and Jennifer Ablan in NEW YORK, Fransiska Nangoy in JAKARTA, John Geddie in LONDON, Hideyuki Sano in TOKYO; Editing by Daniel Bases, Chizu Nomiyama and Kim Coghill)